DMGS94/PHP/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE.txt).

----

-This README provides a basic structure.
-You should add specific details about your project, such as any specific setup instructions, detailed functionality of each page, and any additional features or considerations that users should be aware of.